Osaka, 24 May 2021

 I started my career, fresh out of college, as an intern at the Secretariat of Public Management of the Presidency of the Council of Ministers of Peru, where I joined the taskforce in charge of developing corruption prevention policies of mandatory application at the national level.

 Drawing from those early experiences, I dedicated my Master’s in International Area Studies and Doctorate in International Public Policies to the research of social and political patterns that sustain corruption in developing countries.
 I first addressed the characteristics and operationalization of corruption tolerance among citizens, redefining traditional indicators and providing models drawn from social psychology and political behavior.
-For tolerance towards high-level corruption, I applied quantitative content analysis and structural equation modeling, while for low-level corruption I relied on standard econometric analysis.
-Wanting to expand my grasp on the processes that sustain corruption in a political system, I then turned to examine the impact of corruption and anti-corruption over national politics, offering a comprehensive explanation and description of their mechanisms and testing the empirical validity of my tenets.
-For this purpose, I conducted two rounds of fieldwork to obtain data from public records, private interviews, and media sources, all of which I used to reconstruct in detail the history of a number of public anti-corruption efforts following the method of process-tracing.
+Wanting to expand my grasp on the processes that sustain corruption in a political system, I then turned to examine the impact of corruption and anti-corruption over national politics, offering a comprehensive explanation and description of their mechanisms and testing the empirical validity of that framework.

-Currently, the focus of my work at the Center for Southeast Asian Studies of Kyoto University involves data generation and theoretical and computer modeling of corruption and moral values in Asia-Pacific and Latin America.
+Later, from 2018 to 2021, the focus of my work at the Center for Southeast Asian Studies of Kyoto University involved data generation and theoretical and computer modeling of corruption and moral values in Asia-Pacific and Latin America.
 During this time I also co-created the ACE Digital Library, an open-source database and tool to facilitate the mapping of scientific literature related to corruption, hosted by the international NGO Global Integrity.

 Currently, I hold the position of Specially Appointed Associate Professor at the School of Human Sciences of Osaka University.
 The subjects I teach include Globalization Studies, Political Economy, Introduction to Global Studies, and Statistics for Social Research.